tongnianw/tongnianw.github.io/_pages/about.md

 ====
 Hello, there!
 My name is Tongnian Wang.
 I am a final-year Ph.D. student in the Department of Information Systems and Cyber Security at the University of Texas at San Antonio (UTSA).

-My research focuses on developing AI-powered healthcare decision support systems with the goal of mitigating biases and improving predictive accuracy for clinical predictions.
-My methodological approaches harness advanced AI techniques such as deep learning, federated learning, and natural language processing.
+My research focuses on developing AI-powered clinical decision support systems that improve patient outcomes and mitigate health disparities.
+My methodological approaches harness advanced AI techniques such as deep learning, federated learning, natural language processing, generative AI.

 **Research Interests:** Responsible AI (Bias & Fairness, Interpretability, Privacy), Multimodal Learning, Healthcare IS.